 Craig A. Steele is a shareholder in the Public Law Department at Richards, Watson & Gershon and serves on the Firm’s Management Committee.
-Mr. Steele has over 25 years of experience practicing local government law and has worked in government and politics for over 30 years.
-Mr. Steele is the City Attorney for the Cities of Highland, Monrovia, and Seal Beach, and serves as Counsel to the Successor Agency to the redevelopment agencies in those cities and also the former redevelopment agency for the City of Indio.
-Mr. Steele also serves as General Counsel to the Los Angeles County Children and Families First Proposition 10 Commission (“First 5 LA”).
-He served as Agoura Hills City Attorney from 1999-2012 and Interim CEO of First 5 LA throughout 2012.
+Mr. Steele has over 30 years of experience practicing local government law and has worked in government and politics for over 35 years.
+Mr. Steele is the City Attorney for the City of Monrovia, General Counsel to the Nipomo Community Services District, and Senior Counsel to the Los Angeles County Children and Families First Proposition 10 Commission (“First 5 LA”).

-A former political campaign manager, Mr. Steele is an expert in elections, voting and government ethics laws and has frequently been asked to speak and teach about those subjects by the League of California Cities and other organizations.
+A former political campaign manager, Mr. Steele is an expert in elections, voting rights, and government ethics laws and has frequently been asked to speak and teach about those subjects by the League of California Cities, Institute for Local Government (ILG), California Special Districts Association, and other organizations.

-Mr. Steele concentrates on the representation of public agency clients in a wide range of government law areas and has spoken and written extensively on open government issues including Campaign Finance Regulation, Lobbying, Public Records, Open Meeting Laws and Conflicts of Interest Law.
+Mr. Steele concentrates on the representation of public agency clients in a wide range of government law areas and has spoken and written extensively on open government issues including Public Entity Ballot Measures, Lobbying, Public Records, Open Meeting Laws, and Conflicts of Interest Law.
 His article “The Rules on Lobbying: What Every Local Official Should Know” was published in the January, 2010 issue of Western City Magazine.
 He is a past member of the FPPC Committee of the League of California Cities’ City Attorneys Department and also served on a task force of the Institute for Local Government drafting a resources book on open space acquisition by cities.

 Work for Clients

-As a City Attorney, Mr. Steele has broad experience with the legal issues that are important to cities of all types, structures, geography and characteristics.
-He is City Attorney for a charter city and two general law cities, a full-service city, a contract city and a combination.
-Mr. Steele works with cities that provide police and fire services, utilities and independent libraries, as well as cities that contract for such services.
-He serves in a coastal city, a foothill city with a wilderness preserve, and an inland city next to a developing airport.
+As a public law attorney, Mr. Steele has broad experience with the legal issues that are important to public agencies of all types, structures, geography, and characteristics.
+He has served as a city attorney in charter cities and general law cities; in full-service cities and contract cities.
+Mr. Steele works with cities that provide police and fire services, utilities, and independent libraries, as well as cities that contract for such services.
+He has served in coastal communities, a foothill community with a wilderness preserve, and both built out and rural communities.

 Honors & Awards